 Americans eat more apples than any other fruit every year and this is one of the best way to enjoy them when they are in season in the Fall.
-We do our part to contribute to that statistic and also love apple recipes like this Creamy Apple Cider Chicken Skillet, Instant Pot Applesauce, and German Apple Pancakes with Cider Syrup!
+We do our part to contribute to that statistic and also love apple recipes like this Creamy Apple Cider Chicken Skillet, Baked Apples, Instant Pot Applesauce, and German Apple Pancakes with Cider Syrup!

 Easy Slow Cooker Apple Butter

 Apple butter is so well-loved, that I know of at least THREE festivals in different states that celebrate the stuff.
 Ohio, West Virginia, and Missouri all have annual apple butter festivals that have been held every year for decades now!
 In those cases, giant copper kettles are used to slowly simmer bushels of apples all day long with constant stirring over open fires until the apples have cooked all the way down into a thick spread.

 But it’s incredibly easy and fun to make small batch crockpot apple butter in the comfort of your own kitchen!
 And so much better and less expensive than store bought.
 Plus, you can adjust the seasonings of sugar, cinnamon and cloves to get the apple butter just how you like it, whether that’s on the sweeter side or the spicier side.

 Every year we go apple picking with our girls and we always come home with so many apples it seems like we will never use them all.
 Making homemade apple butter is the perfect solution!